chef/chef-oss-practices/communication/README.md

 ###Office Hours

-Individual projects host office hours on a periodic basis.
+Individual projects may host office hours on a periodic basis.
 This is a great way to get some face time with other Project Members.
-Each project records and archives sessions to a public location; see individual project documentation for more details.
+Each project should record and archive sessions to a public location; see individual project documentation for more details.

 **Note:** Zoom is a good medium for office hours.
 Google Hangouts via YouTube is another great option for these calls for a number of reasons.
 It will allow all members of a team appropriate admin rights to schedule/start/stop the call, it has both a public viewing link and private invite link, and the calls can automatically be recorded and uploaded to a YouTube channel on completion.